imranhsayed/react-hooks/README.md

 ## Types of Hooks?

 #### 1. State Hook : `useState()`
-   * `useState` takes initialState and returns a pair: the current state value and a function that lets you update it
+   * `useState` takes initialState and returns a pair ( an array with two items ): the current state value and a function that lets you update it

    ```ruby
    const [count, setCount] = useState( initialState );
    ```

-   * Calling `useState` like below, declares a state variable (count), initially its value will be equal to initialState.
-And it denotes the current state value.
+   * Calling `useState()` like above, declares a state variable (count).The first time our component renders, its value will be equal to initialState.
+    The next time our component renders its value will be equal to current State ( which will be same as initial state unless the setCount() updates its value )

+   * When `setCount( 1 )` is called with a new value, React re-renders your component, passing new state (count) value to it.

    * `useState` is similar to this.setState in a class, except it doesn’t merge the old and new state together